rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

 if (!require(“janitor”)) install.packages(“janitor”)
 ```

 The above checks the existence of the given package in the present installation.
-It only installs the package if the given package is not already already installed, thus eliminating redundant installation of packages.
+It only installs the package if the given package is not already installed, thus eliminating redundant installation of packages.

 1.4: Load Libraries

-The library() function call installs (loads) the given library in to memory and makes the included functions available.
-If a call to a function is made and the corresponding library is not already installed, you get an error.
+The library() function call installs attaches the given library in memory and makes the included functions available.
+If a call to a function is made and the corresponding library is not already attached, you get an error.

 ```
 library(ORE)